 Conflict of Interest

-All Investigators who submit proposals to PHS, NSF, DOE and DOJ agencies must certify a project based disclosure prior to proposal submission, and for PHS, NSF and DOE they must also have an up-to-date Annual Disclosure.
+All Investigators who submit proposals to PHS, NSF, DOE, NASA and DOJ agencies must certify a project based disclosure prior to proposal submission, and for PHS, NSF, DOE and NASA they must also have an up-to-date Annual Disclosure.

 Typically, anyone included as a Key Person in a proposal and/or included in the Key Personnel section of Kuali Research, is considered an Investigator.
 Visit the Federal Conflict of Interest Business Procedure FAQs webpage and MSU's COI webpage for additional information and for resources on how to complete a disclosure.